jbonfante/ChekoutOrderTotalKata/README.md

 #### Notes & Considerations
     - Currently Product names are case insensitive e.g. "ground beef" and "Ground Beef" are the same product
+    - To simplify tests I chose not to make the managers Singletons